Frankie-Figz/Abacus/README.md

   ## Usage
   To run locally, use npm start from the command line.
 Or follow the link below to the deployed app on heroku.

+  A Test login available for use is:

+    >email: Sorenson@email.com password: password

+  If you'd like to see PassportJS in action, you can use this second test login:

+    >email:cheveauxdelin@email.com  password: password

   ## Images